 The offer sounds good, especially since you have the option of removing the wrapped sticker after the number of months you select.
 If you accept the offer, the scammers will then send a check for a large amount of money, according to the length of time you want to be the mobile advertiser.

 The instructions for cashing the check indicate that a certain portion of the money is to be kept as your payment and the rest is to be sent via wire transfer to the company who will supposedly wrap your vehicle.
 After wiring the money, you'll find out that the original check was a fake and the transaction bounced.
 Now your bank is after you for thousands of dollars.

 No major brand would hire just anybody to wrap their cars with advertising.
-Corporations are very careful about their image and typically have huge marketing departments within.
+It's great to get paid to advertise on your car, but corporations are very careful about their image and typically have huge marketing departments within.
 Be very careful when you receive this email, as the message might be presented in a very professional manner.
-The scammers steal images from websites belonging to reputable companies that do professional car wrapping and make you believe it's their business.
-Delete the email, not every online job opportunity that comes your way is real.

-Swagbucks.com is the world's largest free online rewards program.
+Always do your research and work only for legitimate employers.
+If you are really looking for a job and seek to make some money online until you find the next ideal job, consider joining Swagbucks.com, which is the world's largest free online rewards program.
 You get paid by doing things online which you might do anyway, such as searching the web, discover products, take surveys, watch videos, or play games.
 You can also get free iTunes and Amazon cards.
-The company has a A+ rating with the Better Business Bureau.
+The company has an A+ rating with the Better Business Bureau.
 You can register for free HERE.

 Educate yourself with the videos below: